Epicor Prophet 21 & Kinetic On-Prem End-of-Life: What It Means and How We Help

 -

-Upgrading to the final supported on-prem version
+Upgrading to the final supported on-prem version.

 -

-Hardening infrastructure (OS, SQL Server, security)
+Hardening infrastructure (OS, SQL Server, security).

 -

-Rationalizing and documenting custom logic
+Rationalizing and documenting custom logic.

 -

-Supporting critical reporting and integrations
+Supporting critical reporting and integrations.

 MindHarbor helps teams safely extend on-prem lifecycles while reducing risk and preserving flexibility.

-☁️ Option B — Migrate to SaaS / Cloud - Moving to SaaS or cloud-hosted ERP environments can:
+☁️ Option B — Migrate to SaaS / Cloud

 -

-Reduce infrastructure and patching burden
+Reduce infrastructure and patching burden.

 -

-Improve security posture
+Improve security posture.

 -

-Enable access to ongoing feature innovation
+Enable access to ongoing feature innovation.

 We support: